MapsPeople/docs/src/content/shared/async-notice.md

 > Please note that data in MapsIndoors is loaded asynchronously.
-This can occasionally result in behavior where things aren't finishing loading if you call them immediatly after.
+This results in behavior where things aren't finishing loading if you call them immediately after.
+Best practice is to set up a `listener` or `delegate` to inform of when data is ready.
 Please be aware of this when developing using the MapsIndoors SDK!